-The biggest benefit to most exhaust system upgrades is the increase in power.
+The biggest benefit to most 4x4 exhaust system upgrades is the increase in power.

-Legendex guarantees a minimum of 10% power gain (not including DPF equipped vehicles) simply by replacing the standard vehicle exhaust with one of their systems.
+Legendex guarantees a minimum of 10% power gain (not including DPF equipped vehicles) simply by replacing the standard vehicle exhaust with one of their performance exhausts system.

 With increased power, an increase in fuel economy is often noticed as the engine is not working as hard to produce the same output

 Due to both the increase in size (most Legendex systems are 3 inch) and the use of mandrel bends (rather than crush bends) to form the shape, flow is increased significantly.